javiermatos/logstash-output-sentry/README.md

 }
 ```

-* You can change the "message" field (default : "Message from logstash"), or optionally specify a field to use from your event.
-In case the message field doesn't exist, it'll be used as the actual message.
+* You can change the `message` field (default: `"Message from logstash"`), or optionally specify a field to use from your event.
+In case the `message` field doesn't exist, it'll be used as the actual message.
 ```ruby
 sentry {
   'project_id' => "1"